Federal Triangle: Completion: Roosevelt administration

 Artwork, exterior details, landscaping, and other finishing touches on the construction of Federal Triangle occupied the period from 1938 to 1947.
 Landscaping issues of the Grand Plaza and Circular Plaza were considered in January 1934.
-To protect the Federal Triangle from flooding by the Potomac River (as had happened in 1871), the north and west grounds of the Washington Monument were raised in the summer of 1938 by about six feet (two metres) in order to form a dike against any future floodwaters.
+To protect Federal Triangle from flooding by the Potomac River (as had happened in 1871), the north and west grounds of the Washington Monument were raised in the summer of 1938 by about six feet (two metres) in order to form a dike against any future floodwaters.
 The final art installation in the complex was the Oscar Straus Memorial Fountain, designs for which were first considered in December 1933.
 Plans for the memorial were brought before President Roosevelt for his approval the same month.
 Discussion continued into 1934.
 The Federal Triangle project was considered complete with the installation of the Straus Memorial in 1947.

 But the Great Plaza was never built.
 Instead, the area was turned into a parking lot.